“We are not here to mourn the past, we are here to build the future.”

 Lutor’s life is presented as full of humanity in every sense of the word.

-Bodekka: Daughter of Lutor is the second volume of the Trilogy.
+Bodekka: Daughter of Lutor is the second book in the Xerses Chronicles series.

-Introduced at the end of Volume I, Bodekka is Lutor’s feisty illegitimate daughter.
-Her character is loosely based around the female warrior – Queen Boudicca (formerly known as Boadicea), who died in approximately A.D.
+Introduced at the end of Volume I Lutor: Prophet of the New Age, Bodekka is Lutor’s feisty illegitimate daughter.
+Her character is loosely based around the female warrior Queen Boudicca (formerly known as Boadicea), who died in approximately A.D.
 60-61.